Skip main navigation

 “I've brought in a lot of things that speak to who I am as a Black human being, and I want our sons to see [this in their home], and to feel seen and heard and respected and loved, because what's on the outside is so different,” Anderson said.

-“I find things on [Facebook] Marketplace, or things are handed down to me through family,” she said.
-“I find so much pleasure and comfort in just knowing that this was in somebody else's home that served a purpose for 50, 60 years and has had so many hands touch it.”
+“I find things on Facebook Marketplace, or things are handed down to me through family,” she says.
+“I find so much pleasure and comfort in just knowing that this was in somebody else's home that served a purpose for 50, 60 years.”

-Specifically, look for wicker and rattan furniture to bring elements of nature into your home and boost the cottage vibes.
-Wood is another option; oak and reclaimed wood are classical types in particular.
+Anderson suggests looking for wicker and rattan furniture, or decorative items made from oak and reclaimed wood.
 The texture and color of hardwood furniture can add warmth and a touch of the outdoors to any room.
-Anderson has several hardwood pieces all around her home for that reason.

 Have collections with purpose